SovnSkyrim/QWEST/README.md

 Cap your framerate, either with BethINI, SSE Display Tweaks or Enb.

+## The game is too dark!
+Brightness isn't right!
+I wanna modify the enb shadow strenght/brightness/lights settings!

+The game is darker BY DESIGN, it is NORMAL that it's not as bright as the vanilla game!

+For all users:
+- Refer to the Brightness part of the Personalization part of the readme
+- Calibrate your monitor with deep range (google it, not hard, doesn't come natively on monitors tho)
+- Use [Quick Light](https://www.nexusmods.com/skyrimspecialedition/mods/12633) (you can also make it brighter in it's MCM

+For ENB Users:
+- When ingame, press Shift+Enter to open ENB Menu.
+In the right tab, called Shader Parameters at the top, select 'ENBEFFECT.FX' You will see different options for every time of day and night, and a separate slider for Interior Brightness.
+Dont forget to save configuration all the way in the top left.

 ## I want to support your work!

 I thank you for that thought but you should probably donate to Wabbajack first.
 Link [here](https://www.patreon.com/user/overview?u=11907933).
 If you still want to only support me, my patreon is [here](https://www.patreon.com/Sovn).